 In today’s world, everyone wants to stay connected, even when traveling we like to think that we can speak with our loved ones.
 Checking the internet on our phone also is a great advantage to check flight times and reservations.
-Traveling to Peru is no exception and here we will give you some advice about Peru travel SIM cards.
+Traveling to Peru is no exception and here Machu Travel Peru will give you some advice about Peru travel SIM cards.

 Peru like any other country on the planet has a very good phone network with the main companies being Movistar and Claro.
 Both these have shops all over the country making it easy to buy a SIM card or Chip, as they are known locally.
-The most important thing to remember is that you will need an unlocked phone to use a Peruvian SIM card.
+Our Peru travel advisory is you must unlock your phone to use a Peruvian SIM card.

 There is a Claro counter at Lima´s Jorge Chavez International Airport on the second floor where you can buy a SIM card and put credit.
 If you do not buy the SIM at the airport then don’t worry you can get it in Lima or any other major cities in Peru, then you will be set for your Peru vacation.

 The cost of the SIM will be around s/15, around US$5, the SIM will come with a number of nine digits, make sure that before you leave the phone store you buy some credit for the SIM so you can start using it straight away.
 To make calls to any Peruvian number you do not need the country code just dial the nine-digit number.
 To call landlines you will have to dial the city code and then the eight-digit number.

 There are a couple of ways to recharge your phone, the first is to buy a tarjeta de Claro or tarjeta de Movistar, these cards have pre-paid minutes.
 All you need to do is follow the directions on the back of the card and you will be all set to go.
 The second way is to go to either the phone shop or any supermarket and ask for recarga, give them the number and the money and again you will be set.